History of Honduras: Coups

 Even the presence of the USS Denver and the landing of a force of United States Marines were unable to prevent widespread looting and arson resulting in over US$2 million in property damage.
 Fifty people, including a United States citizen, were killed in the fighting.
 In the weeks that followed, additional vessels from the United States Navy Special Service Squadron were concentrated in Honduran waters, and landing parties put ashore to protect United States interests.
 One force of marines and sailors was dispatched inland to Tegucigalpa to provide additional protection for the United States legation.
 Shortly before the arrival of the force, López Gutiérrez died, and what authority remained with the central government was being exercised by his cabinet.
 General Carías and a variety of other rebel leaders controlled most of the countryside but failed to coordinate their activities effectively enough to seize the capital.

 In an effort to end the fighting, the United States government dispatched Sumner Welles to the port of Amapala; he had instructions to try to produce a settlement that would bring to power a government eligible for recognition under the terms of the 1923 treaty.
 Negotiations, which were once again held on board a United States cruiser, lasted from 23 to 28 April.
 An agreement was worked out that provided for an interim presidency headed by General Vicente Tosta, who agreed to appoint a cabinet representing all political factions and to convene a Constituent Assembly within ninety days to restore constitutional order.
 Presidential elections were to be held as soon as possible, and Tosta promised to refrain from running himself.
 Once in office, the new president showed signs of reneging on some of his pledges, especially those related to a bipartisan cabinet.
 Under heavy pressure from the United States delegation, however, he ultimately complied with the provisions of the peace agreement.

+Battle of La Ceiba during the Second Honduran Civil war.